kragen/derctuo/segments-and-blocks.md

 each with locally attached SPI memory, or dedicating one or two "kernel" processors to I/O arbitration, with a direct link to the memory and another direct link to each application processor.

+### Dynamically loading code blocks on a microcontroller ###

+There are a few different ways a microcontroller like the AVR could handle dynamically loading code.
+First, it could just not do it at all, just using all this segments and nodes stuff to make it reasonably easy to run a little code with a lot of data.
+Second, it could dynamically load bytecode blocks into RAM and run them in an interpreter --- the AVR is slow enough that this would be somewhat limiting, and it's certainly power-hungry, but this would allow relatively quick task switching.
+Third, it could dynamically load machine-code blocks (whether somewhat dynamically created from bytecode or compiled ahead of time) and burn them into a "transient program area" in its Flash so it could run them, although this will limit its lifespan.
+Fourth, if it's a microcontroller that can run from RAM, which the AVR can't, it could just load blocks of machine code into RAM and run that.

+### STM32 ###

+Nowadays, as described in file `stm32`, it probably doesn't make sense to use an AVR; you should use at least a Cortex-M processor like the STM32; a 48MHz STM32F031x4 with 16 kibibytes of RAM costs US$1.30, and I think some STM32s are even cheaper than that.
+As bonuses, you get much lower power consumption and the ability to run code in RAM.

+### Copy-on-write ###

+Copy-on-write is a little bit tricky, in that, if the same process or transaction refers to the same block via two different access paths
+--- such as via block key register 3 and block slot 5 in some node --- you probably want it to get the same version of the block.
+So it isn't sufficient to do the pure-functional-tree thing of "modifying" a pointer to the block by creating a new version of the node, and its parent node, and so on up to the root of the tree, because there is perhaps no tree.
+Instead, every time you go to load a block register, you must do a table lookup to see if the current process/transaction has a modified copy of that block, and, if not, conditionally create one.
+(And analogously for modifying nodes.)

+### The J1A ###

 A potentially more interesting kind of microcontroller to use for this is the J1A Forth-like processor.
 It might be reasonable to extend it